 The following is an overview of the most important changes that will take effect on 1 January 2014:

-Czech nationals will be permitted to have a dual and multiple nationality.
-In line with the trend prevailing in the European Union, the Czech Republic will no longer insist on a single nationality.
+Czech nationals will be permitted to have dual and multiple nationalities.
+In line with the trend prevailing in the EU, the Czech Republic will no longer insist on single nationality.

 Authorities responsible for nationality matters

-· The Prague, Brno a Pilsen City Halls will no longer the responsible for matters related to nationality.
-The responsibility will be transferred to Regional Offices of the Central Bohemia, Moravia-Silesia and Pilsen Regions.
+The Ostrava, Brno a Pilsen City Halls will no longer be responsible for matters related to nationality.
+The responsibility will be transferred to the relevant Regional Offices.

 Children claiming Czech nationality through the father

-If the mother does not fall within any of these categories, the child will automatically get Czech nationality if the parents present to the registrar a report on the results of a DNA paternity test from a court-appointed expert (Section 7, paragraph 2).
+If the mother does not fall within any of these categories, the child will get Czech nationality if the fatherhood of a Czech national is determined by court (Section 6) or if the parents present to the registrar a report on the results of a DNA paternity test from a court-appointed expert (Section 7, paragraph 2).

 Former nationals eligible to regain Czech nationality through declaration

-Ø It will not be allowed to include children in the declarations of their parents.
-Parents (or authorized representatives) will have to make a separate declaration on each child’s behalf.
+- Contrary to current regulation, it will not be allowed to include children, who have never been Czech nationals, in the declarations of their parents.
+For children who lost their nationality, their parents (or authorized representatives) will have to make a separate declaration on each child’s behalf.

 Loss of Czech nationality

-· Czech nationals will no longer automatically lose their Czech nationality upon obtaining foreign nationality.
-Starting from 1 January 2014, dual and multiple nationality will be permitted.
+- Czech nationals will no longer automatically lose their Czech nationality upon obtaining foreign nationality.
+Starting from 1 January 2014, dual and multiple nationalities will be permitted.

-· Czech nationals will be allowed to make a declaration renouncing their Czech nationality.
-The declaration will have to be approved by the competent Regional Office.
+- Czech nationals will be allowed to make a declaration renouncing their Czech nationality.
+The declaration will have to be approved by the competent Regional Office and not by diplomatic missions and consular offices.
 There is no other way to take away nationality status from Czech nationals (Section 40).

 Proof of Czech nationality

-o national ID card of the Czech Republic
+- a national ID card of the Czech Republic,

-o certificate of nationality not older than one year
+- a certificate of nationality not older than one year,